walter/aquamacs-emacs-starter-kit/README.markdown

 However, I do occasionally include useful features (snippets, etc.) that originated from Textmate.
 Again, fork and add if you have some.

+## External Required Software

+I've switched from bash shell to [zsh](http://www.zsh.org) with [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) (see adjust-shell.el).
+Adjusting PATH for emacs is now longer necessary as we now pick up the environment from ~/.zshrc (which inturn loads ~/.zshenv for our PATH, etc.).

+Also note that [rbenv](http://rbenv.org) along with [ruby-build](https://github.com/sstephenson/ruby-build) is now assumed for managing ruby versions.

 ## ELPA packages that will be downloaded

 * gist -- wrapper for gist API to be integrated with emacs